dvlaykov/turbulence-grey-zone-nw/_pages/logistics.markdown

 7. [Queens Court Hotel](https://www.queenscourt-hotel.co.uk)

-We encourage attendees to arrange their accommodations early, as our workshop coincides with other events in the area.
-In addition to our recommendations, a variety of other hotels and Airbnb options are available in the area.
+We encourage attendees to arrange their accommodations early, as our workshop coincides with other events in Exeter.
+In addition to the recommendations above a variety of other hotels and Airbnb options are available in the area.

 # Travel